About Us

 Building upon that early success, the following year YYAS held subsequent programs in Rwanda and Zimbabwe, bringing together 100 participants from 17 countries.
 Later in 2015, thanks to a generous gift from Higherlife Foundation, YYAS received funding for three years of sessions to be held in Ghana, Rwanda, and Zimbabwe, with 100 students per session each year.

 In 2016, thanks to the gift from HLF, YYAS welcomed its first cohort of 300 with students from 25 African countries.
-As the years progressed, country representation increased steadily to reach 39 in 2020.
-In addition to being the most diverse cohort year yet, the 2020 program set some more records for YYAS.
-2020 was the first year YYAS piloted an online version of the program in response to the COVID-19 pandemic.
-The Yale Young African Scholars (YYAS) Alumni Network is fast growing and now reaches well over 2,000 students across the continent.
+As the years progressed, country representation increased steadily to reach 39 in 2020, which was the first year YYAS piloted an online version of the program in response to the COVID-19 pandemic.